Estimated Reading Time: 4 minutes

 Childnet International is a non-profit organization working with others to “help make the Internet a great and safe place for children.”
-This organization has produced many award-winning projects including ChatDanger.com, a website all about the potential dangers on interactive services online like chat, IM, online games, email and on mobile devices.
+This organization has produced many award-winning projects including Childnet Hub, with top tips, competitions, blogs and advice to help use the internet safely, responsibly and positively.

 Internet Watch Foundation

 The Internet Watch Foundation (IWF) was established in 1996 by the internet industry to provide the UK internet Hotline for the public and IT professionals to report criminal online content in a secure and confidential way.
 The Hotline service can be used anonymously to report content within the IWF’s remit.
 The IWF works in partnership with the online industry, law enforcement, government, and international partners to minimize the availability of child sexual abuse images hosted anywhere in the world, criminally obscene adult content hosted in the UK and non-photographic child sexual abuse images hosted in the UK. zvelo is a proud member of the IWF.

 i-SAFE is a blended compliance enterprise solution that combines the power of technology, traditional curriculum and the influence of social media to educate and empower students through cutting-edge e-Safety education platforms.
 This organization maintains X-BLOCK, the place for students to hang out, learn about cyber safety and share their online experiences with others. i-SAFE also provides resources for educators and parents.